Chart Color Schemes

 Deakin's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-The most common medical conditions are arthritis and asthma, affecting 8.7 and 6.7% of residents respectively.
-68.7% of residents declare no medical ailments, slightly lower than the Australian Capital Territory's 69.8%.
-Deakin has a higher proportion of seniors aged 65 and over at 25.6% (818 people), compared to the Australian Capital Territory's 19.9%.
-Health outcomes among seniors in Deakin are particularly strong, performing better than the general population in health metrics.
+Approximately 77% of the total population (2,456 people) has private health cover, which is exceptionally high compared to the national average of 55.7%.
+The most prevalent medical conditions are arthritis and asthma, affecting 8.7 and 6.7% of residents respectively.
+A total of 68.7% of residents declare they are completely clear of medical ailments, slightly lower than the Australian Capital Territory's 69.8%.
+Deakin has a higher proportion of seniors aged 65 and over at 25.6% (814 people) compared to the Australian Capital Territory's 19.9%.
+Health outcomes among seniors in Deakin are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health